 - Live within the DMLL boundary (to check if you do, please go to the Little League Address Locator

-- Attend school within the DMLL boundary or have a sibling who attends school within the DMLL boundary, or
+- Attend school within the DMLL boundary or have a sibling playing in the league who attends school within the DMLL boundary, or

 To start, please click on the Register Tab on the left-hand side of the website.
-After clicking on the tab you will be first asked to login in or register/subscribe an adult guardian that will be primarily responsible for registering a player for the 2020 season.
+After clicking on the tab you will be first asked to login in or register/subscribe to an adult guardian that will be primarily responsible for registering a player for the 2021 season.

 What Are The Registration Fees For the Season?

-$180.00 for each child registered for Coach Pitch
+$150.00 for each player assigned to Coach Pitch

-$280.00 for each child registered for Juniors or Intermediate
+$280.00 for each player assigned to Juniors or Intermediate

 Do you provide a refund if we cancel our child's registration?